Execution Admissibility Architecture

 No state transition without proven integrity.

-SCIA ensures that system state can only move forward if its integrity can be proven at the moment of execution.
+SCIA Runtime ensures that system state can only move forward if its integrity can be proven at the moment of execution.

 Together these components allow organisations to govern automated execution at enterprise scale.